menandmice/micetro_docs/guides/user-manual/dns_zones.rst

   "Primary (purple)", "An Active Directory Integrated primary zone."
   "Secondary", "A read-only copy of a primary zone or another secondary zone."
   "Hint", "Root zone used for bootstrapping of recursive DNS servers."
+  "Options template", "This configuration template is specific to the AuthServe DNS server and can be used to add templated options configuration to multiple zones.
+Editing the options template will affect all zones using the template."
   "*Configuration types*", "*The below zone types are essentially a configuration that tells the (recursive) DNS server how to resolve zones it cannot resolve the normal way*."
   "Stub", "A stub zone is a copy of a DNS zone that contains only resource records that identify the authoritative DNS servers for that zone.
 Stub zone is dynamically updated from the list of primary DNS servers."
   "Static-stub", "A BIND specific zone type to configure conditional forwarding, similar to Stub but is static, that is, it has a set of preconfigured NS entries."
   "Forward", "A forward zone contains a list of name server addresses, called forwarders, that can resolve queries for the zone.
 With forward zones queries are forced to go to the specified addresses."
-  "*Template*", "*AuthServe specific*."
-  "Options template", "This configuration template is specific to the AuthServe DNS server and can be used to add templated options configuration to multiple zones.
-Editing the options template will affect all zones using the template."

 Zone Contents
 ^^^^^^^^^^^^^

-The Inspector pane on the right provides a detailed look at the data inside of a zone.
-Select the zone to view its contents.
+The Inspector pane on the right provides a look at the SOA record and properties of the selected zone.

 .. image:: ../../images/DNS-zone-contents-Micetro-10.5.png
    :width: 65%